-The above estimate, however, is likely a bit low, since such projections cannot take into consideration the unknown number of non-Israelite males who also left bondage (Exodus 12:38).
+The above estimate is likely a bit low, since such projections cannot take into consideration the unknown number of non-Israelite males who also left slavery (Exodus 12:38).
 Additionally, the number of men in the tribe of Levi is also unknown, as God forbid counting them since they were dedicated to his service (Numbers 1:47).

 The first human king

 Technically, the first human king over ancient Israel was not Saul but one of Gideon's sons named Abimelech (Judges 8:23, 31 - 32)!
-After his righteous father died, He conned relatives to give him money then used it to hire assassins to murder almost all his brothers.
+After his righteous father died, He conned relatives to give him money then used it to hire assassins to murder all but one brother.
 The city of Shechem then made him their king.
-Their willingness to recognize Abimelech as their ruler seems to have been accepted by others in Israel as well (Judges 9:22).
-His domination over the people, after three years, abruptly ended (verses 53 - 54).
+Their willingness to recognize Abimelech as their ruler seems to have been accepted by others in Israel (Judges 9:22).
+His rule over the people abruptly ended after three years (verses 53 - 54).

 The greatest enemy

-The Philistines were arguably ancient Israel's closest, fiercest and most protracted enemy.
+The Philistines were arguably the nearest, fiercest and most protracted enemy of God's people.
 They were a warlike people who inhabited the southern seacoast of Canaan, an area God intended to be part of Judah's inheritance in the land (Joshua 13:2 - 3, 15:47).

 They first come in conflict with Israel under Joshua, who attacked but could not subdue them (Joshua 13:3, Judges 3:3).
 After the death of a Judge named Ehud (1212 B.C.), a man named Shamgar killed 600 Philistines who had invaded the land (Judges 3:31).
 Samson single-handedly fought them during the twenty years he was a Judge (see Judges 14 - 16).

 Israel battled the Philistines many times during the days of Samuel the prophet and King Saul (1Samuel 14:52).
-King David fought these battle-hardened people on at least EIGHT separate occasions!
-Though greatly diminished under David, they continued to harass Israel for many more years.
-In fact, during the rule of Judah's King Hezekiah (715 - 686 B.C.), they AGAIN attempted to invade the land (2Chronicles 28:18).
+King David fought these battle-hardened people on at least eight separate occasions!
+Though greatly diminished under David, they continued to harass their neighbor for many more years.
+In fact, during the rule of Judah's King Hezekiah (715 - 686 B.C.), they again attempted to invade the land (2Chronicles 28:18).
 The prophets Isaiah, Amos, Zephaniah, Jeremiah, and Ezekiel foretold of God's punishments against these implacable enemies.